-With a little forethought and planning in an area called market positioning, you can significantly increase your chances of establishing a strong foothold in any new market.
-We’ll walk you through everything you need to know to get started.
+With a little forethought and strategic planning of your market positioning, you can significantly increase your chances of establishing a strong foothold in any new market.
+This guide will walk you through everything you need to know to get started.

 What Is Market Positioning?